opsani/skopos-sample-gates/README.md

 ### Deploy the Sample App

 Deploy the application using the UI controls (*Start* icon to upper left).
-If you follow the deployment progress in the Skopos Plan view, you can observe the deployment of each of the `db`, `redis`, `result` and `vote` components is validated by its associated quality gate.
+If you follow the deployment progress in the Skopos Plan view, you can observe the deployment of each of the `db`, `redis`, `result` and `vote` components is validated by its associated quality gate(s).

 The application can also be deployed using the Skopos CLI (add `--bind hostname:port` after `sks-ctl` if Skopos is not running locally on port 8100):